driedpollack/personal-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-Taehyun Hwang is a Ph.D. candidate in the [Graduate School of Data Science](https://gsds.snu.ac.kr), at [Seoul National University](https://www.snu.ac.kr/).
+Taehyun Hwang is a Ph.D. candidate in the [Graduate School of Data Science](https://gsds.snu.ac.kr) at [Seoul National University](https://www.snu.ac.kr/), under the supervision of Prof. [Min-hwan Oh](https://minoh.io).
-His life is Se-A.
+He received MS in Mathematics under the supervison of Prof. Yongdo Lim and Prof. Rhee Man Kil from Sungkyunkwan University, and BS in Mathematics from Kyungpook National University.

+His research lie at the intersection of machine learning and decision making under uncertainty, including reinforcement learning, contextual bandits, and statistical machine learning.
+He is interested in extending mathematical principles and fundamental limits of machine learning algorithms.

 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}. -->